 Discipline Must Be:

-Directed toward teaching the child acceptable behaviour and self-control
+- Directed toward teaching the child acceptable behavior and self-control

 For Infants & Toddlers:

 For children under “2, 1/2” years of age, we act mostly as moderators, guiding them away from any behaviour that may occur among children at this age (i.e. pushing, grabbing, pinching, hitting).
 We strive to teach values such as sharing, respect for others (and themselves), and the importance of being gentle.

 - Clarity – We state clear messages, give children choices, we will not add the word “OK”, we will make only sincere comments.

 - Limits, Boundaries, Children’s Expectations and Consequences – We only enforce legitimate rules (which are posted on the wall), have a consistent routine, and use only natural and logical consequences.

 - Staff Conduct – We will model appropriate behaviour in speech, model appropriate behaviour in action, be aware of our tone of voice and body language, be supportive of each other, and know the stages of child development.
 (Daycare will ensure that all staff receives the necessary training to implement positive discipline methods).

 Children interactions with one another will be carefully watched so that they learn to respect one another.
 Under no circumstances will children be humiliated, neglected, isolated, spoken to in a harsh manner, deprived of food or other basic needs, slapped or spanked.